Planned in December 2021.

 Brandon Weinberg, Data Analyst

-Before the training starts, we ask you to install Exploratory Desktop onto your Mac (OSX 10.11 or later) or Windows (Windows7 or later, 64bit), and complete Exploratory’s ‘Getting Started Tutorial’.
+Before the training starts, we ask you to install Exploratory Desktop onto your Mac (OSX 10.12 or later) or Windows (Windows7 or later).
+Please see here for the system requirement details.
+We also ask you to complete Exploratory’s ‘Getting Started Tutorial’.
 This will allow us to spend more time on learning Data Science itself rather than learning how to use Exploratory.

 - Install Exploratory (appx.
-30 minutes, mostly the time for downloading necessary softwares.)
+30 minutes, mostly the time for downloading necessary software.)

 - Getting Started with Exploratory - Tutorial (appx.
 60 - 90 minutes.)